A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says - NewsBreak

 A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says

-By By Polo Sandoval, Samantha Beech, Elizabeth Wolfe, Lauren Mascarenhas and John Miller, CNN,
+By By Polo Sandoval, Samantha Beech, Elizabeth Wolfe and Lauren Mascarenhas, CNN,1 day ago

 (CNN) — Investigators have received a flood of evidence and information related to the suspect charged in some of the Gilgo Beach killings since his arrest Thursday, the Suffolk County District Attorney told CNN on Monday.